Exploring the Afterlife

 - When you die, you still live, in the memories of others.

-- When you die, your essence reincarnates into a new form.
+- When you die, your essence reincarnates into a new form and story.

 - When you die, you bounce back into your own life and have the opportunity to experience another variation of your life.